OpenDroneMap/docs/sw/_sources/arguments.rst.txt

   show this help message and exit

 :ref:`ignore-gsd<ignore-gsd>`
-  Ignore Ground Sampling Distance (GSD).
-GSD caps the maximum resolution of image outputs and resizes images when necessary, resulting in faster processing and lower memory usage.
+  Ignore Ground Sampling Distance (GSD).A memory and processor hungry change relative to the default behavior if set to true.
+Ordinarily, GSD estimates are used to cap the maximum resolution of image outputs and resizes images when necessary, resulting in faster processing and lower memory usage.
 Since GSD is an estimate, sometimes ignoring it can result in slightly better image output quality.
+Never set --ignore-gsd to true unless you are positive you need it, and even then: do not use it.
 Default: ``False``

 :ref:`matcher-neighbors<matcher-neighbors>` <positive integer>
   Perform image matching with the nearest images based on GPS exif data.
 Set to 0 to match by triangulation.
 Default: ``0``